Harsh-10-10/Delaware_scrapy/README.md

-# This poject is all about Scrapping which extract comprehensive data from all bid categories and their individual details pages.
+This project focuses on web scraping to extract comprehensive data from all bid categories available on the target website.
+The scraped data is neatly organized, placing individual details into structured columns for efficient analysis and usage.